Kari Lake spins tale of attempted bribery to drop out of politics

 Failed Arizona Republican gubernatorial candidate Kari Lake said at the Conservative Political Action Conference on Saturday that someone showed up at her door and bribed her to get out of politics.

 Ms Lake spoke at CPAC on Saturday afternoon after she delivered the Ronald Reagan dinner on Friday evening.
-Ms Lake said it happened right before she headed to Washington.
+She said it happened right before she headed to Washington.

 “They came to my door and they tried to bribe me out of getting out of politics,” she told the crowd.
 “I’m telling you this because this is how disgusting politics is.
 A mom who runs for office and they’re afraid of me?”

 Ms Lake, a former news anchor, lost the governor’s race to Katie Hobbs in November.
-But she’s refused to concede the race and has instead filed a lawsuit.
+But she’s refused to concede the race, falsely claiming that the election was stolen from her, and has instead filed a lawsuit.
+The Arizona Court of Appeals rejected her claim, calling it “sheer speculation,” but said that she would take the case to the state’s state supreme court.

 She said that the person offered a position on a board and a large salary, which she refused to do.